pulsar-edit/pulsar-edit.github.io/docs/blog/20230927-savetheclocktower-modern-tree-sitter-part-2.md

 ] @string
 ```

-This rule treates three different kinds of strings — single-quoted, double-quoted, and backtick-quoted — identically.
+This rule treats three different kinds of strings — single-quoted, double-quoted, and backtick-quoted — identically.
 If we used this rule as written, we’d be applying a scope name of `string` to all JavaScript strings.
 Not `string.quoted.double.js` and the like; just `string`.
 And there’s no rule in that file that applies scope names to string delimiters, either.

 If we embraced a system that used names like `string` and `comment` instead of `string.quoted.double.js` and `comment.block.documentation.js`, the editing experience would be worse in a number of ways ways — some tiny, some large.